TissueMAPS/TissueMAPS/docs/introduction.rst

 **Object** layers represent geometrical structures, such as cell segmentations or wells in a multi-well plate.
 They are rendered on the client side as vector graphics.
 The data that specifies the location of objects in the map as well as the corresponding features that describe properties of the objects are stored in `HDF5 <https://www.hdfgroup.org/HDF5/>`_ files.

-The generation of these layers from the microscopic images generally involves the following sequence of steps, which can be combined into an automated *workflow*:
+The generation of these layers from the microscopic images generally involves different processing **stages**, each of which is composed of a sequence of individual **steps**:

 .. image:: ./_static/TissueMAPS_workflow.png
     :height: 400px